lowRISC/ibex-demo-system-labs/lab4.md

 Run the `cmplx_test` binary you just built (path `sw/build/demo/cmplx_test/cmplx_test`).
 Look at the `ibex_demo_system.log` file that will be in the same directory you ran the simulation from.
 If you got your implementation correct, you will see "All tests passed".
-Otherwise a failure will be reported, you will be told what test failed and given the input and output of the software version and what your instruction implementation did, time to open GTKWave and start debugging!
+Otherwise a failure will be reported, and you will be told what test failed and given the input and output of the software version and what your instruction implementation did.
+It's time to open GTKWave and start debugging!

 ## Implementing Mandelbrot with our custom instructions